zombifier/Pathoschild.StardewMods/ContentPatcher/docs/values-api.md

 <td><code>bool</code></td>
 <td>

-Whether the token string was parsed successfully (regardless of whether they're in scope currently).
+Whether the token string was parsed successfully (regardless of whether its tokens are in scope currently).

 </td>
 </tr>